NickFlagleaf/MTensGS/README.md

                                base.models = c("rrblup","LASSO","RF"))
 ```

-### Ploting and setting a multi-trait selection index
+### Plotting and setting a multi-trait selection index
 Once predictions for new lines have been made, the `MT.PCSI.plot()` function can be used to plot a PCA visualisation of the of the multi-trait predictions and set a selection index based on weightings for each trait.
 In this example protein (PROT) is given double the weighting in comparison to the other three yield traits.

 ```